ErinaTheDummy/SwordToShield/SpellCompendium.md

 # 6th Level Spells

 ## 6th level spells Disclaimer
-6th level spells are not intended to be balanced
+6th level spells are not intended to be balanced, and their material components cannot be ignored by using a spellcasting focus

 ```

 Black Hole (6th) (1)

 Range: 300 feet
-Components: V/S/M (a vial of antimatter)
+Components: V/S/M (a priceless vial of antimatter)
 Duration: 10 minutes
 Casting Time: 1 action
 Description:
 You open a gateway to a black hole in a distant place among the farlands.
 A 100
 foot radius sphere appears at a point within range, light cannot exist in the
-area and all creatures in the area take 20 force damage.
+area and all creatures in the area take 40 force damage.
 The effect pulls
 anything within 10 miles 60 feet closer each round.
 When a creature enters the
-area of the black hole or starts their turn there, they take 20 force damage.
+area of the black hole or starts their turn there, they take 40 force damage.
 A
 creature reduced to or below 0 hitpoints is obliterated.
 Once a creature moves
 closer to the black hole they may not return to or past the distance that
 they were previously at.
 A creature being pulled by the black hole may use